Program

 • A completed on-line application, the application fee, and all supporting application documents; application requirements, instructions and deadlines can be found on the department website.

-*Competitive applicants normally have language proficiency scores higher than the minimum standards set by the College of Graduate and Postdoctoral Studies.
-The department does not currently accept Duolingo scores to assess English language proficiency.
+*Competitive applicants must achieve language proficiency scores from TOEFL or IELTS (Duolingo scores are not accepted by the Department of English) that are higher than the minimum standards set by the College of Graduate and Postdoctoral Studies.

-**Normally, applicants become competitive with a minimum average of 75% overall and 80% in English
+**Applicants with a minimum 75% overall average and 80% or higher in English literature courses are given first consideration for admission.

 To qualify unconditionally for admission into the M.A., you should have the equivalent of an Honours B.A. from the University of Saskatchewan.
 This is a degree with 10 full-year courses (or equivalent) in English literature and criticism, covering a wide range of historical periods and critical approaches.
 The minimum admission requirement for anyone studying under the British system is an Upper Second.